|Port Austin Reef, MI|

 The Great Lakes Storm of 1913 washed numerous boats ashore and sank eight ships on Lake Huron, killing 199 people.
 Winds reached 90 mph and stirred up mountainous thirty-five-foot waves.
 One of the lucky freighters that survived the storm was the 500-foot Howard M. Hannah, Jr. upbound on Lake Huron with a load of coal.
 When roughly mid-lake on November 9, the freighter’s helmsman noted that the forward motion of the ship had stopped.
 Without sufficient power to drive itself against the storm, the ship was at the mercy of the waves and was forced toward Saginaw Bay, where it grounded near Port Austin Reef Lighthouse and broke in two amidships.
 The ship’s crew was rescued two days later by a lifesaving crew.

 At the opening of navigation in 1915, the characteristic of Port Austin Reef Lighthouse was changed to a red flash every twelve seconds, and the intensity of the light was increased to 4,000 candlepower.
-The fog signal was converted to a “Type F” air diaphone in 1933, and that year it was noted that corners of the pier were opening up along with the metal plates at the base of the pier that were backed by the original timbers.
+The fog signal was converted to a “Type F” air diaphone in 1933, and that year it was noted that the corners of the pier were opening up along with the metal plates at the base of the pier that were backed by the original timbers.
 The following year, the brick and timber facing of the octagonal pier was replaced with concrete attached to the original concrete interior with cinch anchors.

-No longer needed, the keeper’s duplex was put up for sale by the General Services Administration sold in June 1962 to Norman J. Dahm of Detroit for $17,010.
+No longer needed, the keeper’s duplex was put up for sale by the General Services Administration and sold in June 1962 to Norman J. Dahm of Detroit for $17,010.
 The dwelling remains standing and is located in the private Pointe aux Barques community.

-In June of 2011, Port Austin Reef Lighthouse was declared excess to the needs of the United States Coast Guard and made available to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
+In June 2011, Port Austin Reef Lighthouse was declared excess to the needs of the United States Coast Guard and made available to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 Qualified entities were given sixty days to submit a letter of interest and were required to obtain a conveyance from the State of Michigan for the bottomlands on which the lighthouse stands.

 In July 2012, U.S. Secretary of the Interior Ken Salazar announced the lighthouse would be transferred to Port Austin Reef Light Association.
 The deed to the lighthouse passed from the Coast Guard to the association in February 2013, and a celebratory transfer ceremony was held on June 30, 2013 to honor all those who had worked so hard to preserve the “Castle in the Lake.”
 If you can’t make it out to the lighthouse, there is an informational display on its history at the Port Austin History Center, which opened in 2012.